slackhq/astra/README.md

 > IntelliJ: Import the project as a Maven project.

 IntelliJ run configs are provided for all node types, and execute using the provided `config/config.yaml`.
+These configurations are stored in the `.run` folder and should automatically be detected by IntelliJ upon importing the project.

-To start the application dependencies (Zookeeper, Kafka, S3) you can use the provided docker compose file.
+To start the application dependencies (Zookeeper, Kafka, S3) you can use the provided docker compose file:
 ```bash
 docker-compose up
 ```